Ktiseos-Nyx/Huggingface-Desktop/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](https://github.com/Ktiseos-Nyx/Huggingface-Desktop#GPL-3.0-1-ov-file) file for details.

 > **GNU General Public License v3.0:** ([https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html)).

+## 9. Future Plans

+1. Looking to refactor again later on and add "support" for easy tabbable plugins, like a metadata reader.
+2. Porting this to gradio for an easier online use.
+3. Refactoring the original Jupyter to have similar features.